rust-lang/book/second-edition/src/ch20-01-single-threaded.md

 The `bind` function returns a `Result<T, E>`, which indicates that binding might fail.
-For example, if we tried to connect to port 80 without being an administrator, or if we ran two instances of our program and so had two programs listening to the same port, binding wouldn't work.
+For example, if we tried to connect to port 80 without being an administrator, or if we ran two instances of our program and so had two programs listening to the same port, binding wouldn’t work.
 Because we’re writing a basic server for learning purposes here, we’re not going to worry about handling these kinds of errors, so we just use `unwrap` to stop the program if errors happen.